Malahide railway station: Infrastructure

 The station has two through lines and two platforms, the major one being on the east side which is the southbound track to Dublin.
 Entrance is via yellow brick polychrome style typical of Mills although some features are Malahide specific, notably the ornate wood sliding doors to the platform.
 The platform roof is supported by decorative ironwork.
-Access to the other platform is via a bridge with ironwork dating from the 1880s; this had to be raised high to allow for the DART electrification extension with disable-accessible lifts newly fitted to the south side.
+Access to the other platform is via a bridge with ironwork dating from the 1880s; this had to be raised to allow for the DART electrification extension with disability-accessible lifts newly fitted to the south side.
 The west platform retains a wooden shelter in mostly original condition.
 That platform has also been extended at some point but a standard GNR signal box has been retained, albeit boarded up.

 Operation

 The station is staffed between 05:45-00:30, Monday to Sunday and platform 1 (the eastern or southbound platform) is fully accessible.
 Platform 2 (the western or northbound platform) can be accessed by a footbridge (with lifts) from platform 1 or via steps to the public road.